bonsai-rx/docs/articles/documentation-docfx.md

 dotnet new bonsaienv
 ```

-- `.github/workflows/` - The `docfx` website is published to [GitHub Pages](https://pages.github.com/) using a [GitHub Actions](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions) workflow called `docs.yml`.
-Download this folder from the [docfx-assets](https://github.com/bonsai-rx/docfx-assets) repository and amend `Bonsai.PackageName` to point to your package source code in `docs.yml`.
+- `.github/workflows/` - The `docfx` website is often automatically published to [GitHub Pages](https://pages.github.com/) using a [GitHub Actions](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions) workflow specified in the `docs.yml` file.
+Unfortunately these workflows tend to be very project specific and we do not yet have a standardized pipeline.
+For a minimal example and inspiration you can check [the workflow for this repository](https://github.com/bonsai-rx/docs/blob/main/.github/workflows/build.yml).

-## Setting up docfx
+## Setup docfx

-1) Setup a local installation of `docfx` in your package repository with the following commands (executed in the root directory):
+You can setup a local installation of `docfx` directly in your package repository with the following commands (executed in the root directory):

 ```powershell
 dotnet new tool-manifest
 dotnet tool install --local docfx
 ```

-2) Navigate to the `docs` folder and initialize a new `docfx` website with the following command.
+Then navigate to the `docs` folder and initialize a new `docfx` website with the following command:

 ```powershell
 dotnet docfx init
 ```

-3) Select these options for the new website.
+We recommend the following options for new websites (make sure to match the name to your package):

 ```powershell
 Name (mysite): Bonsai - Package Name